top of page

 We were tremendously disappointed we were not granted a Phase II from the Bill & Melinda Gates Foundation.
 It seems it was a wrong-place-wrong-time: “due to a misalignment with our evolved strategy, as well as the fact that Kenya is not currently a focus country for our Agriculture initiative.”
 To date, the Gates Foundation has invested $31 million in Striga research and ours is the only project with an effective practical application.
 If an organization is rejected for Phase II funding, they are not allowed to approach Gates again for the same project.
 The Sands Lab did get a second Gates Grand Challenges Exploration grant for a different idea: 2019 Plasmid Curing Ethiopian Barley for Antibiotic Resistance

-All Striga farms have seen an increase in yield when using our treatment.
+In our large proof-of-concept trials, all Striga farms saw an increase in yield when using our treatment.
 But, sometimes it is only 4%.
-And sometimes it is 300%.
+And sometimes it is 1900%.
 One of our partner NGOs did their own small trial and the yield increased between 35-85%.
 One of the recent trials conducted by 3rd party implementers for regulatory approval in Kenya showed 20-300%.
-These variations can be attributed to a variety of factors: flooding, drought, poorly placed trials (partially shaded), aberrant implementers, the infestation rate of Striga, etc. Perhaps the most telling story is that some of our implementers on our early plots saw the trial successes and “self appropriated” some of the treatment to use on their home fields!
+A distribution company conducted their own trials in 2023 and farmers had an average yield increase of 450kg.
+These variations can be attributed to a variety of factors: flooding, drought, poorly placed trials (partially shaded), aberrant implementers, the infestation rate of Striga, etc.

 Can Fusarium species affect animals, water systems, fisheries, or immune-depressed people?

 The first thing to remember is that Fusarium exist in the wild.
-In fact, we sourced the strains we are using from a field in Western Kenya (and other countries will source their own local strains).
+In fact, we sourced the strains we are using from a field in Western Kenya.
 Fusarium are local and they are all around – not causing harm to people, water, or animals.
 We’ve conducted tox-ecotox tests at both Virginia Tech and University of Nairobi and have found no known toxins.
-We are conducting DNA analysis with a partner in the Netherlands which will tell us more about the genetics related to toxins and horizontal gene transference.
+As our technology expands, we will continue conducting DNA analysis which will tell us more about the genetics related to toxins and horizontal gene transference.
 The most common issue with a different kind of Fusarium is that it can cause eye infections in contact lens wearers, and some immunocompromised people get sinusitis allergies - most frequently caused by Fusarium solari (f. solari has the greatest association with toxins).
 Fusarium oxysporum has caused catheter-related infection in people with extremely compromised T-cell conditions (demonstrated with a Fusarium oxysporum specific to tomato plants).
 As you can read in this literature review, Fusarium oxysporum has caused concerns in extremely rare and limited cases documented (<24) over decades.

 It is also important to understand that Fusarium oxsporum is host specific.
 This means it will only attack its host (eg. Fusarium oxysporum f.sp. strigae will only attack Striga.
 There isn't any indication that it will jump to a different host.
 This is a wonderful benefit.
 The downside of this specificity is that in the future, we'd need to have a different fusarium for every weed (unlike chemical application that have a broad kill effect).